On this page

 Evaluation

-Web Experiment evaluation runs locally with information available synchronously in the browser.
-As a result, evaluation is CPU bound and usually takes less than 1ms to evaluate and apply variant actions.
+Web Experiment evaluation runs locally using information available synchronously in the browser.
+Evaluation is CPU bound and usually takes less than 1ms to apply variant actions.

 Ad blockers

-Amplitude can't identify users who have ad blocking software enabled.
-As a result, those users don't log assignment events or impressions, and don't experience the experiment.
+Amplitude can't identify users with ad blocking software enabled.
+Those users don't log assignment events or impressions, and don't experience the experiment.

 Was this helpful?